roger-castaldo/BPMNEngine/README.md

 render the diagram in its current state or animated into a gif.
 Using the delegates for a process, you intercept and handle task and condition checking by reading additional xml held within flow and task objects.

-# Future Features
+# XSD

-- Linking to JINT to allow for script/service tasks to process javascript code for changing variables and not call an external delegate
+Adding xmlns:exts="https://raw.githubusercontent.com/roger-castaldo/BPMEngine/master/Extensions" to the bpmn:definitions will make things easier for accessing the defined xsd file for the project.
+This references all the extended elements defined below.

 # Internal Conditions